mvnrsa/FiberyAPIs/README.md

 php artisan db:seed FiberyMapSeeder
 ```

-The FiberyMap seeder will connect to Fibery via the API and populate the fibery_map table with all of your Fibery types and fields, but without the Laravel model and field names set.
+The `FiberyMap` seeder will connect to Fibery via the API and populate the `fibery_map` table with all of your
+Fibery types and fields, but without the Laravel model and field names set.
 You can run this seeder as often as you need to if you add types or fields to Fibery.

 ## Authentication and Authorisation

-Unfortunately the Fibery Integrations and Webhooks APIs do not cater for bearer token authentication,
+Unfortunately the Fibery Integrations and Webhooks APIs do not cater for bearer token authentication (yet),
 so authentication on the Laravel side is with personal access tokens passed as part of the url (for webhooks)
 or request variables (for Integrations).

 As such your application has to support personal access tokens to these two APIs.

 Authorisation is via a `Gate` that can be configured in the config file.
-The default is `fibery_access` so you
+The default gate is  `fibery_access`
-either have to add this gate to your applicaiton or configure it to use another, existing gate.
+so you either have to add this gate to your applicaiton or configure it to use another, existing gate.

 ## Integrations API